ChristopherMGlass/google-books-api-query/README.md

 # Query with Google Books API

+This is a website that displays a simple form to collect information from a user and uses that to query the Google Books API.

 ## Design Stratgy used
 This implementation consists of a all client side solution hosted by a simple Node Express app.
 The UI is designed to be "quick and dirty".
 Both decisions are inteded to keep the soution light waeight and simple.
 I elected not to utilize a UI framework like React primarily for simplicty.
 If the UI was likely to get more complicated I would likley use React.